 - Original Notice to the Profession and Public effective June 05, 2020. - See also NP 19 Notice to the Profession and Public COVID 19. - The Supreme Court of British Columbia's COVID-19 Notices and Announcements are posted here. - Amended Notice to Profession and Public effective on July 13, 2020 (housekeeping amendments consequential to NP 19 COVID: Resumption of Court Operations July 13, 2020). - Amended Notice to Profession and Public effective on September 15, 2020 (adds to para.
 1 that counsel must also be in a position to confirm that to their knowledge, no one involved on their side traveled outside Canada within 14 days of their anticipated in person appearance in a courtroom; and deletes last paragraph regarding unavailability of public listening stations). - October 7, 2020 revised with housekeeping changes to remove historical dates. - October 16, 2020 revised section 1 with updated list of symptoms as set out by the BC Centre for Disease Control, and to address situations arising during or after attending court. - November 9, 2020 revised #4 on p.
 4 regarding the wearing of masks in courthouses and courtrooms. - November 25, 2020 revised #4 on p.
-4 updating the requirement to wear face masks or face coverings in courthouses and courtrooms.
+4 updating the requirement to wear face masks or face coverings in courthouses and courtrooms. - January 29, 2021 revised section 1 to reflect CDC website on symptoms, section 9 added, and housekeeping changes.

+Melissa Gillespie

+Chief Judge

-Melissa Gillespie Chief Judge Provincial Court of British Columbia
+Provincial Court of British Columbia